-It is expected the Markham's domestic animal population will keep increasing, and if licensing compliance rates remain at the current low levels, the cost of running the services will start escalating.
-Other program weaknesses (as it pertains to the OSPCA and the City) such as a lack of proper contract reporting mechanism; quality assurance/quality control; limited OSPCA hours of operation during evenings and weekends; and in comparison to Calgary, community outreach and public education programs are not as effective as they could be.
+It is expected the City's domestic animal population will keep increasing, and if licensing compliance rates remain at the current low levels, the cost of running the services will start escalating.
+Other program weaknesses (as it pertains to the OSPCA and the City) such as a lack of proper contract reporting mechanism; QA/QC; limited OSPCA hours of operation during evenings and weekends; and in comparison to Calgary, community outreach and public education programs are not as effective as they could be.